 The city of Troy has had over 4,000 years in history to its name.
 Hence, it is one of the most famous archaeological sites in the world.
 In the late 1800s, the first excavation was done on this site and extensive remains were unearthed as a result of that.
-These evidences also serve as proof that there were contact between the Mediterranean world and Anatolia civilization during that time.
+The evidence also serves as proof that there was contact between the Mediterranean world and Anatolia civilization during that time.

 City of Safranbolu (1994)